animatedmax/spring-data-geode/src/main/markdown/index.md

     with the new property value.

-2. If property access (i.e. access through getters and setters) is defined, we’re invoking the setter method.
+2. If property access (i.e. access through getters and setters) is defined, we're invoking the setter method.

 3. If the property is mutable we set the field directly.

-4. If the property is immutable we’re using the constructor to be used by persistence operations (see [Object creation](#mapping.object-creation)) to create a copy of the instance.
+4. If the property is immutable we're using the constructor to be used by persistence operations (see [Object creation](#mapping.object-creation)) to create a copy of the instance.